mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 See the project's [documentation](https://docs.ntfy.sh/) to learn what ntfy does and why it might be useful to you.

-**Note**: In contrast to push notifications using Google's FCM or Apple's APNs, the use of UnifiedPush allows each end-user to choose the push notification server that they prefer.
-As a consequence, deploying this ntfy server does not by itself ensure any particular user or device or client app will use it.
+**Note**: unlike push notifications using Google's FCM or Apple's APNs, each end-user can choose the UnifiedPush-enabled push notification server that one prefer.
+This means that deploying a ntfy server does not ensure any particular user, device or application will use it.

 ## Adjusting the playbook configuration